codeopensrc/zootr-tracker/README.md

 Method 1)
 Using the remote chart repository.
 - Add the chart repository:
-`helm repo add os https://gitlab.codeopensrc.com/api/v4/projects/156/packages/helm/stable`
+`helm repo add oot https://gitlab.codeopensrc.com/api/v4/projects/156/packages/helm/stable`
 - Install the chart:
-`helm upgrade --install zootr os/zootr`
+`helm upgrade --install zootr oot/zootr`
 - Port-foward a local port (here we use `5000`) to the `zootr-app` service:
 `kubectl port-forward service/zootr-app 5000:80`
 -   Project will be available at `localhost:5000`